Guide to UK Applications • Undergraduate

 What happens if I don’t meet the condition for either of my choices?

 If you miss the criteria for both your firm and insurance choices, don’t worry.
 You can still apply through Clearing.
 Once all students have achieved and accepted their offers, some colleges still have spaces left for fresh applicants.

 Replying to offers requires careful consideration, so take your time and decide.
-However, make sure that you do not wait until the last minute as this can lead to errors.
+However, ensure you do not wait until the last minute as this can lead to errors.
 Before you leave for college, make sure to read our post about how to socialise as an international student here.
-If you have any more questions or need more help on how to choose your colleges, get in touch with us.
+If you have any more questions or need more help choosing your colleges, get in touch with us.